tuanvucd/desktop/docs/setup.md

    `sudo dpkg -i mattermost-desktop-<VERSION>-<ARCH>.deb`

-3. Open Dash (located at top left corner) and input `mattermost`, then click `Mattermost` icon
+3. Open Dash (located at top left corner) and input `mattermost`, then click `GChat` icon

-   You should see a new application called **Mattermost Desktop** open.
+   You should see a new application called **GChat Desktop** open.

 #### Other distributions
-1. Download [the latest release](https://github.com/mattermost/desktop/releases) of Mattermost Desktop
+1. Download [the latest release](https://github.com/mattermost/desktop/releases) of GChat Desktop

    Find the file ending in `-linux-*.tar.gz`

-2. Extract the archive, then execute `Mattermost` which is located at inside of the extracted directory
+2. Extract the archive, then execute `GChat` which is located at inside of the extracted directory

 3. If you need the Desktop Entry, please execute `create_desktop_file.sh`.
-It creates `Mattermost.desktop`.
+It creates `GChat.desktop`.

     Please refer https://wiki.archlinux.org/index.php/Desktop_entries